 Benjamin Franklin was born on January 17th, 1706, and was one of the founding Fathers of the United States.
-He is also included in our free Founding Fathers coloring pages.

 But did you also know he invented, discovered, and improved many of the devices and civic institutions that people rely on today?